 All I can say is… where has this recipe been all my life?!

-- Omitted the shallots (never have any in the kitchen… because I don’t ever buy any, hah)
+- Omitted the shallots (never have any in the kitchen… because I don’t ever buy any, ha)

-- Used one chipotle pepper in adobo sauce (kid-friendly)
+- Used one chipotle pepper in adobo sauce (mild spice level, kid-friendly)

-If there is any of this delicious meal remaining, leftovers will taste twice as good.
+If there is any of this delicious meal remaining, leftovers will taste twice as good since they’ve had extra time for the flavors to meld.
 I’m sad that our leftovers have already been demolished because I would love to warm some of this up right now – can you tell how much I LOVE this dish?

 Chicken Tortilla Casserole